RichardFreedman/CRIM-Relationship-Viewer/README.md

 - Total per Observer
 - Total per Piece
 - Total per Piece_ID
-- Total per Musical Type
+- Total per Relationship Type
 Use Main Window to:
-- Select Observations by One or More Analysts
+- Select Relationships by One or More Analysts
-- Select Observations for One or More Pieces
+- Select Relationships for One or More Pieces
-- Select Observations for One or More Musical Types
+- Select Relationships for One or More Musical Types